matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 -- Bertrand Russell
 ```

-So I mean for young programmers, if everybody's tired and old, this
+So I mean for young programmers, if everybody's tired and old, then
-does not matter any more.
-But when you are young, you have got lots
+this does not matter any more.
+But when you are young, you have got
-of free space.
-I used to say "an empty head", but that is not right.
+lots of free space.
+I used to say "an empty head", but that is not
-You have got a lot of free space available, and you can fill it with
+right.
+You have a lot of free space available, and you can fill it
-whatever you like.
+with whatever you like.
 And these type systems, they are quite fun,
-because from an endorphin standpoint solving puzzles and solving
+because from an endorphin standpoint, solving puzzles and solving
 problems is the same.
 It gives you the same rush.
 Puzzle solving is
 really cool.